cindy-x-li/IntroToProg-Python-Mod07/docs/index.md

 ![Figure 3.2](https://github.com/cindy-x-li/IntroToProg-Python-Mod07/blob/main/docs/images/Fig3-2.png "Figure 3.2")
 #### Figure 3.2

-Figure 3.3 shows what the main program looks like when option 2 from the menu is selected.
+Listing 3.1 shows what the main program looks like when option 2 from the menu is selected.

 ```python
     elif choice_str == '2':